Calormen: History

-The country of Calormen was first mentioned by Lewis in a passing reference in chapter 2 of Prince Caspian, though, in the first edition, it was spelled Kalormen.
+The country of Calormen was first mentioned by Lewis in a passing reference in chapter 2 of Prince Caspian, though in the first edition it was spelt Kalormen.
 He first wrote about Calormene characters in the subsequent Voyage of the Dawn Treader, though neither of these is their first chronological appearance in the series.
 They are presented with the following words: "The Calormenes have dark faces and long beards.
-They wear flowing robes and orange-colored turbans, and they are wise, wealthy, courteous, cruel, and ancient people".
+They wear flowing robes and orange-coloured turbans, and they are a wise, wealthy, courteous, cruel and ancient people".
 As narrated in that book, after the Telmarine kings cut Narnia off from the sea, the Lone Islands—though in theory remaining a Narnian possession—fell into the Calormene sphere of influence, becoming a major source of slaves for Calormen and adopting the Calormene Crescent as the islands' currency.
 After Caspian the Seafarer restored Narnian rule and abolished slavery in the islands, there was some apprehension of Calormen resorting to war to regain its influence there.
 The book's plot then moves away and it remains unknown whether such a war took place.
 However, Lewis later placed Calormen at the focus of The Horse and His Boy—set a thousand years earlier, at the time of High King Peter.

 The origins of Calormen and the Calormenes are not made clear during the Chronicles.
 According to the Narnian timeline published by Walter Hooper, Calormen was founded by Archen outlaws, who traveled over the Great Desert to the south some 24 years after Archenland's founding.
 In an alternative theory, Calormen was founded by people accidentally crossing into Calormen from our world through a Middle Eastern portal (similar to the English wardrobe in The Lion, The Witch and the Wardrobe), which was subsequently lost or destroyed, preventing their return.
-The Calormenes speak a flowery version of the standard English favored by both human and animal Narnians, which might support this argument; however, Jadis also speaks English.
-The reason for the ancient Persian, Moorish, Mughal, Indian and Ottoman Turkish aspects of Calormene culture, or the origin of their religion, was not satisfactorily explained, but stand in strong counterpoint to the largely European, Anglo and Greco-Roman (and Christian) aspects of Narnia and Archenland.
+The Calormenes speak a flowery version of the standard English favoured by both human and animal Narnians, which might support this argument; however, Jadis also speaks English.
+The reason for the ancient Arabian, Persian, Moorish, Mughal, and Ottoman Turkish aspects of Calormene culture, or the origin of their religion, was not satisfactorily explained, but stand in strong counterpoint to the largely European, Anglo and Greco-Roman (and Christian) aspects of Narnia and Archenland.